 Home Office Deduction

 In the Tax Reform Act of 1997, 111 Stat.
 788, 881, Congress reversed Soliman’s specific result by amended §280A(c) so that a “principal place of business” can include “administrative or management activities” if there is no other office available.
-Otherwise, Soliman remains the test.
+Otherwise, Soliman remains the test for the Home Office Deduction.

 The tax year at issue is 2015.
 That year Ms. Armstrong was employed by Ace Relocation Systems (“Ace”), a global moving and storage company, at its office in Long Beach, California, a city part of the Los Angeles metropolitan statistical area.